Educational Requirements

 Master's Degree (Optional but Recommended):

-- While not always mandatory, a Master's degree (MSc in Mathematics) can significantly enhance your career prospects and earning potential.
+- While not always mandatory, a Master's degree (MSc in Mathematics) can enhance your career prospects and earning potential.

 -